-20. One of the questions asks about the hall's "Capacity" How do we find this?
+19. One of the questions asks about the hall's "Capacity" How do we find this?

 This is the figure normally set for public events covered by a hall's Premises Licence (if there is one).
 Alternatively, it may have been calculated as part of the Fire Risk Assessment or you could contact your local Fire Officer.
-Please see Appendix 2 for a formula for calculating your capacity.
+Further information is available from your local ACRE member.

-21. Where can we find the population of the parish, town or village?
+20. Where can we find the population of the parish, town or village?

-ACRE Network members may hold the OCSI data, from the 2011 census, which we can accept.
-The Parish or District Council may have a more recent figure.
+Your Parish or District Council may have a recent figure.
 It is also possible to use a search facility (such as Google) or look it up on Wikipedia.
+Please ensure you use the figures from the 2021 census not 2011.

-22. Will a hall with few community activities be less likely to receive a grant?
+21. Will a hall with few community activities be less likely to receive a grant?